 Packaged food & drink products.
 The Monkey Creek Café + Pantry will have exclusive right to sell fresh food & drink options, on the day of the first event.

-Non-food products made by the stallholder or local makers, limited only by the committee’s approval.
+Non-food products made by the stallholder or local makers, limited only by the Subcommittee’s approval.
 Approvals for this category will not be in contradiction to the offering available at Gallery H.

 Performance: Busking or curated entertainment (maximum of one ‘act’ at any time)